panva/openid-client/docs/variables/clockSkew.md

 • `const` **clockSkew**: *typeof* `oauth.clockSkew` = `oauth.clockSkew`

+Adjusts the current time used by protocol validations.

 Use to adjust the assumed current time.
 Positive and negative finite values representing seconds are allowed.
 Default is `0` (Date.now() + 0 seconds is used).